-What you’ll also notice is that, as we make that same shift from 3Y to 4Y to 5Y, we lose strength … significantly.
+What you’ll also notice is that, as we make that same shift from 3Y to 4Y to 5Y, we lose strength, significantly.

 3Y Zirconia is extremely strong.
 It’s also opaque.
 It’s also not pretty and, I’m guessing if you’re anything like most dentists, you remember the first Zirconia crown your lab sent your way.
 It likely fit great … and it likely looked terrible.

-Then one day your lab did a better job right?
+Then one day your lab did a better job, right?
 They sent you a Zirconia crown that fit great and looked great.
 I’m guessing you thought, “Thank goodness, they figured this Zirconia thing out.”

 But did they?
 Or did they simply unplug 3Y and give you 5Y?

 Did they explain to you that, in addition to the megapascal measure of strength, there’s a second measure that matters even more for Zirconia?

-Take a second look, because when you and I choose 5Y Zirconia over the 3Y Zirconia, I’m guessing you’ve thought you’ve been placing when it comes to strength, you’ve lost half the fracture toughness!
+Take a second look, because when you and I choose 5Y over the 3Y Zirconia, I’m guessing you’ve thought you’ve been placing when it comes to strength, you’ve lost half the fracture toughness!